mxagar/mlops_udacity/01_Clean_Code/Project_1_Customer_Churn/Project_1_Customer_Churn.md

 2. `churn_script_logging_and_tests.py`
 3. `README.md`

-The notebook `Guide.ipynb` is a guide.
+The notebook `Guide.ipynb` is a guide; this document you are reading contains a summary of its contents and more information.

 The file `churn_library.py` should complete a typical data science process, which is displayed in the sequence diagram shown below, and which includes the following steps: